 In the first act, Giselle has to convey the innocence and love of a country girl, and the heartbreak of being betrayed.
 In the second act Giselle must seem otherworldly, yet loving and forgiving.

-Today one of the most accomplished dancers to perform this role is Natalia Balan, the prima ballerina for The Great Russian Ballet.
-As artistic director for the 2018-2019 Canadian tour, she will be joined by an all-star cast of 40 highly skilled ballet dancers, all trained in the Vaganova method.
+Today one of the most accomplished dancers to perform this role is world famous Petra Conti, the prima ballerina for The Great Russian Ballet.
+Trained at Mariinsky Theatre from Saint Petersburg and dancing with La Scala, Boston Ballet and Los Angeles Ballet, she will be joined by an all-star cast of 40 highly skilled ballet dancers, all trained in the Vaganova method.

 Enjoy a fantastic journey, through epically decorated sets, fabulous costumes and a masterful choreography, that leads the heart through this touching and deeply romantic love story.